ABDULRAWOOF2735/4-BIT-RIPPLE-COUNTER/README.md

 /* Program for 4 Bit Ripple Counter and verify its truth table in quartus using Verilog programming.

- Developed by: PRIYAADARSHINI K RegisterNumber: 212223240126 */
+ Developed by: ABDULRAWOOF RegisterNumber: 212224230003 */
 ```
 module ex12(clk, rst, count);